silo-finance/silo-contracts-v2/KnownIssues.md

 When the asset/share ratio is high, cumulative rounding errors can exceed 2 wei.
 The estimated value may be up to 2 × rounding error higher, because there are two conversions that round down.
 As a result, maxLiquidation() may overestimate the collateral to be liquidated in such cases.

 **Recommendation**: Instead of comparing maxLiquidation directly with the actual liquidation result, just check whether the liquidation is profitable.
 This avoids failed transactions caused by a small wei-level overestimation.

+### Liquidation when we have share dust

+In an edge case where during liquidation we need to transfer shares that cannot be converted to a full asset amount (e.g., 999 shares => 0 assets), liquidation will fail if `_receiveSToken` is `false`.

+Workarounds for this case are:
+- deposit a dust amount of assets for the borrower for the collateral type that has dust
+- or transfer shares to the borrower if you already have some

+For example, with a deposit of 10 wei, it will give us ~10000 shares, so `999 + 10000 shares converts to > 0 assets` and liquidation will succeed.